echogwu/api-testing/README.md

 ## Disclaimer
-This exercise might have typos through the repo just because I don't have a live service to run the tests against.
+This exercise might have typos throughout the repo just because I don't have a live service to run the tests against.